stephencz/dwarfy-legends/README.md

 # Dwarfy Legends
-Dwarfy Legends is a free, open-source legends viewer for Dwarf Fortress.
+Dwarfy Legends is a free, open-source legends viewer for the Steam version of Dwarf Fortress.